TaoELi/cavity-md-ipi/water_VUSC/README.md

   "n_modes" : 4
 }
 </code></pre>
 - The new option "n_modes" will include 4 (four different cavity modes with spacing "freqs_cm") * 2 (two polarization directions) photons, which will allow simulating multiple Rabi splitting, i.e., different cavity modes forms Rabi splittings with different vibrational normal modes of molecules.
+Of course, in init.pdb, please add 4 * 2 photons at the end.

 Remember that "E0" denotes the effective coupling strength for the fundamental (or with smallest frequency) cavity mode.